Xilinx/XRT/src/runtime_src/doc/toc/hm.rst

 Follow coding guideline as dictated below

-      - Do not create buffer using the user pointer (in OpenCL ``CL_MEM_USE_HOST_PTR``), rather let XRT create the buffer and map the buffer object to the user-space for read/write operation.
+      - Insted of creating buffer using the user pointer (in OpenCL ``CL_MEM_USE_HOST_PTR``) let XRT to allocate the buffer as shown in the above code examples.
+The host code should map the buffer object to the user-space for read/write operation.
       - Regular OpenCL data transfer APIs (OpenCL: ``clEnqueueMigramemObjects``/``clEnqueueWriteBuffer``, XRT Native API: ``xrt::bo::sync()``) should be used.
 Though these API will not do any DMA operation, but they are used for Cache Invalidate/Flush as the application works on the Cache memory.